bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 Think at the owner as a container delimited by curly braces where the function executes!

 Attention, the function executes not is called!
+It may be called somewhere else and execute in a diffrent context!

 Where the function is called is a different thing and that has to do with the scope not the execution context!